• Skip to main content

 Instructions

-• Gently rinse the blackberries and leave to drain for 15 minutes.
+• Gently rinse the blackberries and leave to drain for a few minutes.
 Place the blackberries into a sterilised glass jar and pour over the pickling liquor.
 Make sure the blackberries are submerged, press down with a clean spoon if necessary.
-Store at room temperature for several days.
+Store in the fridge to pickle for one week.
 They are now ready to use.
-Store in the fridge for 4-6 weeks.
+Keep in the fridge for up to 4 weeks.

 Share this: